Igglybuff/awesome-piracy/readme.md

 ## Kodi
 - [/r/Addons4Kodi](https://www.reddit.com/r/addons4kodi) discussion and links pertaining to unofficial add-ons for Kodi Media Center
+- [Seren](https://www.reddit.com/r/Addons4Kodi/comments/dt4kg2/recommended_addons_november_2019/f6ukyfr?utm_source=share&utm_medium=web2x) :star2: Streaming addon which works with Premiumize and Real-Debrid to stream torrents with the appropriate provider package instantly, and behaves similarly to Netflix, with autoplay and Up Next integration
+- [Recommended Addons - November 2019](https://www.reddit.com/r/Addons4Kodi/comments/dt4kg2/recommended_addons_november_2019/) Latest working Kodi addons compiled into one place
 - [Placenta](http://www.wirelesshack.org/how-to-install-placenta-Kodi-addon.html) a Fork of Exodus / Covenant with more options and links from Mr. Blamo and Muad'Dib
-- [Gaia](https://gaiakodi.com/) :star2: grants the ability to instantly watch high-quality files via cached torrents from Real-Debrid or Premiumize.
+- [Gaia](https://gaiakodi.com/) Grants the ability to instantly watch high-quality files via cached torrents from Real-Debrid or Premiumize.
 - [Yoda](http://supremacy.org.uk/zip/repo/) Another solid Exodus/Covenant fork, and this time it's from S-media.
 - [Elementum](https://elementum.surge.sh/) Elementum addon is an addon for Kodi, that manages your virtual library, syncs with your Trakt account.
 - [Tooonmania2](https://github.com/doko-desuka/doko.repository/releases) lets you watch cartoons, dubbed anime and movies (from animetoon) and subbed anime and movies (from animeplus)